ShahUday6473/DL-Code/README.md

-1)Implement a Perceptron from Scratch o Implement a single-layer perceptron using NumPy. o Train it on linearly separable data (e.g., AND/OR gate or synthetic dataset). o Visualize decision boundary.
+1)Implement a Perceptron from Scratch

+Implement a single-layer perceptron using NumPy.

+Train it on linearly separable data (e.g., AND/OR gate or synthetic dataset).

+Visualize decision boundary.

 2)Build and Train a Feedforward Neural Network